mina-builders-team/recursive-mastermind-zkApp/README.md

 ### forfeitWin

-- This method should be called by the referee to penalize the player who misbehaves during the game.
-When the referee forfeits the game, the reward is transferred to the other player.
+- This method should be called by the Referee to penalize the player who misbehaves during the game.
+When the Referee forfeits the game, the reward is transferred to the other player.

-- The method can be called by the referee only, taking the `playerPubKey` as an argument.
+- The method can be called by the Referee only, taking the `playerPubKey` as an argument.
 The method updates the contract states when the following conditions are met:

   - The game is accepted by the Code Breaker.
-  - The caller is the referee.
+  - The caller is the Referee.
   - The contract still has the reward (i.e., the claimReward method has not been called).
   - The provided `playerPubKey` is either the Code Master or the Code Breaker.

 > The current situation of the penalty mechanism is simple and trusted.
-It assumes that the referee is honest and will not penalize the player without a valid reason.
+It assumes that the Referee is honest and will not penalize the player without a valid reason.
 In the future, we will explore more advanced mechanisms to penalize players without the need for trust of reputation.

 ### makeGuess